sw3zeg/WindowsTerminal_HorizontalScrolling/README.md

 1. Install and unzip the archive from [releases](https://github.com/sw3zeg/WindowsTerminal_HorizontalScrolling/releases)

-- If If you have installed .NET 9.0 -- "WT_HorizontalScrolling_NET9.rar".
+- If you have installed .NET 9.0 -- "WT_HorizontalScrolling_NET9.rar".

-- If If you don't have it installed -- "WT_HorizontalScrolling_x64.rar".
+- If you don't have it installed -- "WT_HorizontalScrolling_x64.rar".

 2. Run "Start_WTHorizontalScrolling.bat".